herbie-fp/odyssey/doc/adding_external_tool_backend.md

 		const systemSupportsFPBench = process.platform === 'linux'
 		const systemSupportsYOUR_TOOL = process.platform === YOUR_SUPPORTED_PLATFORMS_HERE
 ```

+which may need advanced logic if you're checking if the user has specific hardware.

 and then when prompting the user to install your tool, add a check to make sure they're on an OS that supports your tool: